the-Jinxist/go-microservice-learn/project/README.md

 - We'll be adding a postgres container to our docker-compose.yml and we'll be accessing that
 - We also added the environmental variable in our `authentication-service.dockerfile`

+Day 7:
+- We connected the broker service to the authenticated service, by using the name of the service in the `docker-compose.yml` file
+   Created another handle/route/endpoint that will process an action from the body and call the auth service